maleck13/integration-controller/doc/integrations/enmasse-syndesis-amq-integration.md

 - If found it will create an integration object
 - When enabled, the integration controller will create a new custom resource to add a new user to the EnMasse Realm
 - It will also crate a resource to represent the discovered connection.
-- Syndesis in will see this resource and create the connection.
+- Syndesis will see this resource and create the connection.

 ### Updating the integration
 - The integration controller will ensure the connection resource is kept up to date